Playing Golf In The Zone

 But what usually follows this description is the question: “How can I feel like that more often?”
 Most of us just accept that this optimal state of mind for golf is something that only happens at random and we can’t do much about when it shows up.

-Although we can’t really “try” to get into the zone, we can train ourselves on and off the course so that golf in the zone can be triggered and accessed more readily and more frequently.
+Although we can’t “try” to get into the zone, we can train ourselves on and off the course so that golf in the zone can be accessed more readily and more frequently.
 In this article I’ll give you 5 simple ways to do it.

 1. Be Immersed in Your Process

-All of my students measure the success of each shot by the quality of the process, not the outcome.
+All of my students measure the success of each shot (and their rounds) by the quality of the process, not the outcome.
 We determine what that individual player needs to focus on before, during and after every shot to have them feeling confident, engaged and athletic.
-Developing this habit will train your conscious mind to focus on what’s going to help you most and will get you more immersed in the “activity” as opposed to the outcome or consequence of the shot.
-A good process will keep the conscious mind quiet over the ball and allow the swing to be more subconscious, resulting in a better execution.
+Developing this habit in practice and play will train your conscious mind to focus on what’s going to help you most and will get you more immersed in the “activity” as opposed to the outcome or consequence of the shot.
+Trust in a good process will keep the conscious mind quiet over the ball and allow the swing to be more subconscious, resulting in a better execution.

 2. Learn how to stay more present